et4life22/xlb/source/posts/covid-19-closure.html.md

 ---
-title: COVID-19 Closure
+title: COVID-19 Reopening
-date: 2020-03-27T20:02:46.620Z
+date: 2020-05-03T20:02:46.620Z
-description: 'Closure due to COVID-19, Monday March 30th'
+description: Reopening with limited menu, Friday May 8th
 image: /images/uploads/xlb.png
 ---
-Due to the COVID-19 pandemic, we will be closing our stores as of Monday March 30th for the foreseeable future.
-Please come by and support us by purchasing freshly made dim sum or by stocking up your freezer with our Pot Stickers and Xiao Long Bao.
-Come by the store for prices.
+Thank for your patience, prayers, and support during this trying time.
+We will be reopening on Friday, May 8th with a limited menu due to the COVID-19 pandemic.
+In addition to selling our freshly made food, we will be selling the frozen dumplings listed below.
+Cooking instructions can be found on our product page.
+Please locate the dumpling of choice on the product page and click on the picture to find the cooking instructions within the instructions.

+**Frozen Foods**

+* Xiao Long Bao
+* Pot Stickers
+* Chive & Pork Dumplings